America's Got Talent season 16

 The sixteenth season of the American talent show competition series America's Got Talent was broadcast on NBC from June 1 to September 15, 2021.
 Although production was still impacted by the COVID-19 pandemic, live audiences were involved during audition sessions and live round stages of the competition.
 After Simon Cowell returned to his role on the program after an accident the previous year, the Judges Cuts round was replaced by him with a new deliberation format arrangement similar to that used in Britain's Got Talent.

 This season included the first group Golden Buzzer in the program's history, and the creation of a "Wildcard" special (which aired via online streaming service Peacock on August 10, 2021), following the withdrawal of a Golden Buzzer participant.
 The sixteenth season was won by magician Dustin Tavella, with aerialist Aidan Bryant finishing second, and stand-up comedian Josh Blue placing third.
-During its broadcast, the season averaged around 6.6 million viewers, excluding its online Wildcard special.
+During its broadcast, the season averaged around 6.60 million viewers, excluding its online Wildcard special.

 Production

 On February 24, 2021, the new season's line-up of judges and host was announced, revealing that Cowell would be returning, following an accident the previous year that had forced him to be absent in the fifteenth season's live episodes.
 Closed auditions were held across March and April, with footage taken from these undergoing final editing before the season's premiere at the beginning of June.
 A two-week hiatus in the broadcast schedule was also made, to avoid the NBC's live coverage of the postponed 2020 Summer Olympics between July and August.

 The Judge Cuts round, which had been significantly modified in the previous season due to the disruption of production, was replaced by the deliberation format used by Britain's Got Talent.
 The judges conferred after the conclusion of auditions, to determine which acts would proceed to the live rounds.
-Some deliberations were filmed and used to fill in the remaining portions of the final audition episode for the season, as was done for the British edition.
+Some deliberations were filmed and used to fill in the remaining portions of the final audition episode for the season, as was done for the British edition of the show.

 Due to COVID-19 pandemic restrictions, the auditions were conducted with smaller audiences, augmented with stock footage of audiences from previous seasons and other editing techniques.
 With restrictions eased in California effective June 15, the live rounds returned to their usual home of the Dolby Theatre, but with audience members required to be vaccinated for COVID-19 and wear masks.